 Labour User Guidance for Basic Public Register Checks and Formal 'Active Check'

-From the 1st December 2006, it will be an offence for a labour user to use an unlicensed labour provider (Gangmaster).
-This applies to the sectors regulated by the Gangmasters Licensing Authority (Gangamsaters and Labour Abuse Authority since 2017) which are agriculture and food processing and packing with the exception of Shellfish gathering.
+It is an offence for a labour user to use an unlicensed labour provider (Gangmaster).
+This applies to the sectors regulated by the Gangmasters and Labour Abuse Authority which are agriculture, food processing and packing and shellfish gathering.

 To help labour users check that the labour provider they obtain workers from is licensed we offer two types of checking facilities.